 My research shows that all business owners in this growth stage know to do this.
 But can’t find the time to focus because they haven’t done the first step.
 They know they should set aside thinking and planning time, but many don’t consistently.
 Getting tied up in the day-to-day is common.
 So setting aside time to work ON your business is extremely difficult, without working more hours.

 There are bottlenecks and growth constraints that need to be addressed in this critical planning step.
 If you don’t first assess and leverage what you have already done, it’s adding more work when you are already beyond capacity.

 First address your specific growth constraints and the exact steps to take in the right order.
-Then breakdown a daily and weekly action plan so it’s much easier to focus during the small amount of time you have to work on growing your business.
+Then break down a daily and weekly action plan so it’s much easier to focus during the small amount of time you have to work on growing your business.
 As you find more leverage points, it continually frees up more time for growth.
 This allows you to continually cut stress, and add more ease to the business.

-Third, Scale Your Product.
+Third, Scale Your Service.

 In this stage, we simplify and streamline your service offering to increase profit and quality so that as you grow, you don’t lose clients as fast as you take them on.
 At the end of this stage, you’ll have a service product your team can deliver without you.

 “That’s the dream.
 It would be amazing to be able to step away and have a team deliver an even better service.
 Not just 80% of what I can do.
 I like the idea of getting what you do really well into a system that someone else could do for you.
 But, how can you transfer your brain into theirs so they can provide the same level of service?” –Tony Rulli, Intentional Spark

 You want to increase the quality and value so that you can charge a premium.
 It should also cost less to deliver so you have higher margins.
 Below are 3 problems you must first overcome.